telerik/reporting-docs/getting-started/web-designer/improving-basic-report.md

 		1. Add as Expression `=Fields.ProductCategory`.
 		1. Select `Equal` as Operator.
 		1. For `Value` enter the value of the report parameter `= Parameters.Category.Value`.
-		1. You should see immediate update for the `Bikes` category since this is the parameter's default value.
+		1. You should see an immediate update for the `Bikes` category since this is the parameter's default value.

 	1. Format the Pie Chart: